marci1175/Matthias/README.md

 # Children repositories (Crates/Repos created for the purpose of showcasing/improving Matthias)

 - [Wincam](https://github.com/marci1175/wincam) (Used to capture images from the host's camera)
-- [Protocol Showcase](https://github.com/marci1175/matthias-tokio-protocol/tree/master) (Used to showcase Matthias's TCP protocol)
+- [Protocol Demo](https://github.com/marci1175/matthias-tokio-protocol/tree/master) (Used to develop Matthias's TCP protocol)
 - [mLua proc macro](https://github.com/marci1175/mlua_proc_macro) (Used in creating the lua API)

 ---